 – We decided to swap the upper cabinetry with open shelving (it took me forever to decide on a configuration, and even when I did I still wound up changing my mind in the end).
 And no, we haven’t had any issues with dust.. but everyone loves making comments about that. ;)

 A few things to keep in mind: 1) Murphy’s Law.
-We found a cement wall (which meant we lost three inches on the east/west span and had to reconfigure the layout), asbestos, a seriously sagging ceiling, and – just when we thought things couldn’t get any worse – we discovered extensive water damage in our spare bedroom.
+We found a cement wall (which meant we lost three inches on the east/west span and had to reconfigure the layout), silicate minerals, a seriously sagging ceiling, and – just when we thought things couldn’t get any worse – we discovered extensive water damage in our spare bedroom.
 Each of those things added to the renovation time.
 And that last one put the renovation on hold for a whopping six weeks.
 While the cement wall was enough to drive me to the loony bin, I eventually learned to embrace the chaos and roll with the punches because there’s really not much you can do except pay someone to remedy the situation and move on.
 2) You sacrifice quality when you DIY.
 Sure we could have demolished the old kitchen, rebuilt the walls, and moved the gas line ourselves – but it would have taken us 3x longer and there’s a pretty big chance we would have screwed up something along the way.
 3) Do what you can but know your limits.
 Thom installed the cabinets, cut the countertops, and installed the sink so we could save some cash to splurge on a fancy dishwasher and a crazy-expensive cement tile floor.
 Worth it?
 Worth it.

 Things we still need to finish: stain the reducer strips, find brass hardware for the pocket door, hang a brass rail to the left of the range, find stools (had my heart set on these and then they sold out) (still regret not snagging them), and maybe (maaaybe) add a narrow countertop table like this next to the pantry (and beneath the Vonnegut print) because I’m a firm believer that there’s no such thing as too much storage space.
 Especially when you’re someone who has four sets of nesting mixing bowls and a few too many cake stands.